ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Turning a React Web App into a Native Android App with Capacitor - <a href="https://medium.com/@shashwathamruthuchil/turning-a-react-web-app-into-a-native-android-app-with-capacitor-5ede3c151d17?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Combining React and D3: A Seamless Data Visualization Experience - <a href="https://javascript.plainenglish.io/combining-react-and-d3-a-seamless-data-visualization-experience-338331f26789?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashwath Uchil`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Recently, I converted a React web application into a fully functional Android app using Capacitor.
+<blockquote>Data visualization is a powerful way to present complex information in an easily digestible format.
+Two of the most popular tools for…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Building a Lightning-Fast E-Commerce Frontend with SvelteKit - <a href="https://medium.com/@shashwathamruthuchil/building-a-lightning-fast-e-commerce-frontend-with-sveltekit-21056830d7e3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React v19.1 and the Power of Functional Programming - <a href="https://medium.com/@ydogan.dev/react-v19-1-and-the-power-of-functional-programming-08a31136694a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashwath Uchil`**
+✍️ **posted by `Yiğit Doğan`**

-<blockquote>Over the past week, I’ve been diving deep into SvelteKit — a modern, lean, and blazing-fast web framework that’s quickly becoming one of…
+<blockquote>React and functional programming (FP) have always shared DNA.
+From the very beginning, React emphasised declarative UI and pure rendering…
 Continue reading on Medium »</blockquote>

 <h3>3.
-10 React Tricks That Feel Illegal (But Work Like Magic) - <a href="https://medium.com/full-stack-forge/10-react-tricks-that-feel-illegal-but-work-like-magic-78db9fd3459b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniel Scott`**

-<blockquote>Hacks, shortcuts, and borderline witchcraft every React dev secretly uses — but no one admits out loud.
-Continue reading on Full Stack Forge »</blockquote>

-<h3>4.
-Why Angular Is Finally Becoming More Like React (But Still Angular) - <a href="https://medium.com/@manishdidwaniyaa/why-angular-is-finally-becoming-more-like-react-but-still-angular-26a9aed5a63a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Next.js Performance Best Practices Every Developer Should Know - <a href="https://medium.com/@sureshdotariya/15-next-js-performance-best-practices-every-developer-should-know-cff21d6ae16f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Didwaniya`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>Angular and React used to be like chalk and cheese.
-One had decorators, NgModules, and zone.js magic 🪄… while the other bragged about…
+<blockquote>Performance is not a sprinkle-on-later feature — it’s a product feature.
+The good news: Next.js gives you a ton of built-ins that make…
 Continue reading on Medium »</blockquote>

-<h3>5.
-My Vibe Coding Experience: The Good, the Bad, and the Ugly - <a href="https://cmpr.medium.com/my-vibe-coding-experience-the-good-the-bad-and-the-ugly-59f2424a6678?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚛️ React.js State Management: A Complete Guide for Developers  - <a href="https://medium.com/@missAvantika/%EF%B8%8F-react-js-state-management-a-complete-guide-for-developers-ec07c9e2eb34?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Carlos Polanco`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>How I built an entire app with Claude Code without writing a single line of code.
+<blockquote>When you start with React, managing state seems simple — you use useState and everything works.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Combining React and D3: A Seamless Data Visualization Experience - <a href="https://javascript.plainenglish.io/combining-react-and-d3-a-seamless-data-visualization-experience-338331f26789?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>Data visualization is a powerful way to present complex information in an easily digestible format.
+Two of the most popular tools for…
+Continue reading on JavaScript in Plain English »</blockquote>

-Next.js Is Amazing… Until It Isn’t: The Brutal Truth - <a href="https://medium.com/@nejmi.yassine01/next-js-is-amazing-until-it-isnt-the-brutal-truth-d22f9702c038?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ Next.js Image Optimization: A Complete Guide for Developers - <a href="https://medium.com/@missAvantika/next-js-image-optimization-a-complete-guide-for-developers-d4b6b2f26765?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nejmi Yassine`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>When I first discovered Next.js, it felt like I’d unlocked a cheat code for React.
-Routing?
-Automatic.
-SEO?
-Built in.
-Deployment?
-Seamless…
+<blockquote>One of the most overlooked yet powerful features of Next.js is its image optimization capability.
+Images often account for the largest…
 Continue reading on Medium »</blockquote>

+<h3>3.
+Next.js Beyond the Buzzwords: Choosing Between SSR, CSR, and SSG in Real Projects - <a href="https://medium.com/@ydogan.dev/next-js-beyond-the-buzzwords-choosing-between-ssr-csr-and-ssg-in-real-projects-cd37ada70fc5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yiğit Doğan`**

+<blockquote>If you’ve touched React in the last few years, chances are you’ve worked with Next.js.
+Continue reading on Medium »</blockquote>

+<h3>4.
+Backend Authentication with Next.js, Prisma, JWT, Cookies, and Middleware - <a href="https://medium.com/@balogunkehinde3/backend-authentication-with-next-js-prisma-jwt-cookies-and-middleware-31596ac93ae6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kehinde`**

+<blockquote>Authentication is a core feature in almost every modern web application.
+In this tutorial, we’ll walk through how to set up a complete…
+Continue reading on Medium »</blockquote>

+<h3>5.
+How I Containerize my Next.js App In 4 Easy Steps: A Step-by-Step Guide - <a href="https://medium.com/@hanusaxena68/how-i-containerize-my-next-js-app-in-4-easy-steps-a-step-by-step-guide-28ab1c220785?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Umang`**

+<blockquote>Turn your Next.js project into a deploy-anywhere powerhouse with this easy Docker setup.
+Continue reading on Medium »</blockquote>

-<h3>2.
-Building a Lightning-Fast E-Commerce Frontend with SvelteKit - <a href="https://medium.com/@shashwathamruthuchil/building-a-lightning-fast-e-commerce-frontend-with-sveltekit-21056830d7e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Deploying a Next.js App on Your Own Server: The Complete Production Guide (DNS → Nginx → SSL → PM2) - <a href="https://medium.com/@naveenkorlakunta9/deploying-a-next-js-app-on-your-own-server-the-complete-production-guide-dns-nginx-ssl-pm2-4c0e0dac946e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NaveenK9`**

+<blockquote>Most Next.js tutorials jump straight to npm run build, but a real-world deployment starts before the build — with domains, DNS records…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Vercel AI SDK: The One-Stop Toolkit for AI Developers - <a href="https://medium.com/@miguel.paracuellos.inf/vercel-ai-sdk-the-one-stop-toolkit-for-ai-developers-b8cafc94b45c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashwath Uchil`**
+✍️ **posted by `Miguel`**

-<blockquote>Over the past week, I’ve been diving deep into SvelteKit — a modern, lean, and blazing-fast web framework that’s quickly becoming one of…
+<blockquote>Swap between OpenAI, Anthropic, and Google models in one line to build smarter AI apps without the integration pain.
 Continue reading on Medium »</blockquote>

 <br/>